Designer’s Guide Consulting

 • Best analog verification practices in a production setting

-Days 1 & 2 are an in-depth refresher on Verilog, Verilog-A and Verilog-AMS, with an emphasis on best practices.
+Days 1 & 2 teaches the basics of Verilog, Verilog-A and Verilog-AMS, with an emphasis on best practices.
 Day 3 is often overlooked, but it is perhaps the most important day.
 It is where we teach you to create automated regression tests that thoroughly exercise and verify mixed-signal designs.
 It is a very unique aspect of this class.
 On day 4 we cover chip/analog subsystem level connectivity, function checking, and how to write Verilog models for chip level verification, with a focus on not only how to make them very efficient, but also how to assure that they are functionally equivalent to the circuit.

 The class is structured to alternate between lecture and labs, with a large percentage of the class dedicated to rather open ended labs.
 In this way, everyone is challenged and learns a great deal, regardless of their experience level.
 People that are new to Verilog-AMS often just use the labs to gain experience with the language and simulator.
 Those with a lot of experience with the language challenge themselves more with the verification aspects.